Safety in Morocco

 Foodstuffs – Olive Oil, Argan Oil, Saffron, as well as nuts and spices.
 So Morocco can help you find the highest quality, responsibly produced, value for money products.
 Cutting out the middle-man and going directly to the small scale producers and responsible cooperatives, ensuring you are supporting the local people.

-Arts, crafts, wooden items, jewellery, ceramics, fabric, lamps . . . the list goes on and on.
+Arts, crafts, wooden items, jewellery, ceramics, fabric, lamps, silver, copperware, . . . the list goes on and on.

 The Moroccan Dirham (MAD or DH)

 However, this will not present you with a problem as there are many ATM machines at the airports and in the towns.
 Foreign currency may be exchanged at the Bureau de Change at the airport on arrival (very fair exchange rates), at a bank or possibly at your hotel.
-Most hotels and shops will accept major credit cards.
-Even in the markets, when buying larger items, cards may be accepted.
+Some hotels and shops will accept major credit cards but Morocco has a largely cash based economy.

 Please note Travellers Cheques are not used in Morocco.
 For visitors from outside the Eurozone, there is little point converting your home currency into Euros (€) only to exchange these into Dirhams.